Hoffurd History, Family Crest & Coats of Arms

 Hoffurd Spelling Variations

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
-Hoffurd has been recorded under many different variations, including Ufford, Ufforde and others.
+Hoffurd has been recorded under many different variations, including Ufford, Ufforde, Hawford, Hoffard and others.

 Early Notables of the Hoffurd family (pre 1700)